Staying active and healthy

 Tape and Braille services

-Your local library can also put you in touch with the Calibre Cassette Library, the Royal National Institute of the Blind’s Talking Book, Cassette and Braille Libraries, the National Library for the Blind and the Clear Vision Braille/Print Library.
+Your local library can also put you in touch with the Calibre Audio Library, the Royal National Institute of the Blind’s Talking Book and Braille Libraries, Listening Books, the National Library for the Blind and the Clear Vision Braille/Print Library.

-Talking Newspapers Association of the UK (TNAUK) (external link) is a registered charity that provides national and local newspapers and magazines on audiotape, computer disk, email and CD-ROM for visually impaired and disabled people who find reading a strain.
+RNIB Newsagent (external link) provides national and local newspapers and magazines on CD, USB and online for visually impaired and disabled people who find reading a strain.

 Helping to make a difference